 *Itinerary and pricing subject to change up until date of brochure publication*

-Steve Swayne, the Jacob H. Strauss 1922 Professor of Music and chair of the music department, teaches courses in art music from 1700 to the present day, opera, American musical theater, Russian music, and American music.
+Steve Swayne, the Jacob H. Strauss 1922 Professor of Music, teaches courses in art music from 1700 to the present day, opera, American musical theater, Russian music, and American music and directs the College's Montgomery Fellows Program.
 He has received fellowships from the Woodrow Wilson National Fellowship Foundation and the National Endowment for the Humanities.
 He has written two books How Sondheim Found His Sound and Orpheus in Manhattan: William Schuman and the Shaping of America's Musical Life (winner of the 2012 ASCAP Deems Taylor Nicolas Slonimsky Award for Outstanding Musical Biography) - and is at work on two more: one, on the life and music of musical theater composer William Finn; and another, on the intersections of music, neuroscience, and ethics.
 He is an accomplished concert pianist, with four nationally distributed recordings currently in release and a performance with the San Francisco Symphony and Michael Tilson Thomas to his credit.
-In addition to his work at Dartmouth, he has taught at the San Francisco Conservatory of Music and at UC Berkeley.
+In addition to his work at Dartmouth, he has taught at the San Francisco Conservatory of Music and at UC Berkeley, and he is the president-elect of the American Musicological Society, the largest English-speaking organization of music scholars in the world.